Memphis Medical Malpractice Lawyers

 Anyone involved in the care of an individual, such as a nurse, dentist, technician, hospital worker or the hospital itself can be named in a medical malpractice lawsuit if the care of the injured party deviated from standard care.
 Your medical malpractice lawyer can help you identify all liable parties in your case.

-Whether you come to see us in Memphis or we travel to meet with you in your home or at the hospital, the consultation is free — no strings attached.
+Whether you come to see us at our office in Memphis or Olive Branch, MS, or we travel to meet with you in your home or at the hospital, the consultation is free — no strings attached.
 Additionally, our phones are answered 24 hours a day, and we handle medical negligence claims on a contingency basis.
 This means that our Memphis medical malpractice attorneys do not charge any legal fees unless we obtain a settlement or verdict on your behalf.